 Because the literature on interdisciplinary education shows that students tend to fall back into "disciplinary silos" as they progress through their programs (Hackett & Rhoten 2009), the ICON program includes a series of "integrative mechanisms" designed to encourage inter-cohort exchange throughout the program.
-Students are strongly encouraged to participate in all of these activities, which include but are not limited to involvement in the ICON student association, the student-led Symposium on Integrative Conservation (SIC), engagement in CICR programming, attendance at ICON events, etc.
+Students are strongly encouraged to participate in all of these activities, which include but are not limited to involvement in the Integrative Conservation Student Organization (ICSO), the student-led Symposium on Integrative Conservation (SIC), engagement in CICR programming, attendance at ICON events, etc.